MietoProgramming/First-ASP.NET-App/README.md

-# First-ASP.NET-App
+# VideoImage Platform
 My first ASP.NET app based on HTML, CSS, JS and C#.
-Simple platform with video and commenting option.
+Simple platform with videos and pictures which you can upload.